millerthegorilla/saveface/README.md

 {created_time,from,message},attachment},full_picture}</p>
 <p>optional arguments:<br>
 -h, --help            show this help message and exit<br>
--g [Where to source the pages from], --getfrom [Where to source the pages from]<br>
+-g [Where to source the pages from], --getfrom [Where to source the pages from] Optional.<br>
-Optional.
     Can be one of facebook or pickle.
-Defaults<br>
-to facebook<br>
+Defaults to facebook<br>
 -a [facebook auth token], --auth_tkn [facebook auth token] Optional.
 Your app’s facebook<br>
 authorisation token.
-Must be present if you are not sourcing results from a pickle -r [rest api request string], --request_string [rest api request string] Optional.<br>
+Must be present if you are not sourcing results from a pickle<br>
+-r [rest api request string], --request_string [rest api request string] Optional.<br>
     The request string to query facebook’s api.
 Defaults to posts,comments,images<br>
 -f [output format for results], --format [output format for results] Optional.<br>